sharf-shawon/arcshell-ar5-baofeng-bf-888s/README.md

 ## Feedback and Suggestions

-Your feedback is essential in improving this documentation repository.
-If you have any suggestions or encounter any issues, please don't hesitate to open an issue or reach out to the repository maintainer.
+Your contribution is essential in improving this documentation.
+If you have any suggestions, feedbacks, and/or encounter any issues, please don't hesitate to open an issue or reach out to me.

-Let's work together to make the Arcshel AR-5 Radios Documentation Repository a valuable resource for everyone!
+Let's work together to make this repository a valuable resource for everyone!